Repetition vs. Pushing Hard

 As with most things that our brains intuitively believe in, there’s a kernel of truth to it.

 The kernel in this case is the statement: “Hard work yields better outcomes”.
-Strictly speaking, I believe that statement to be true.

 But not in the training montage, staying up for three days to meet a deadline ways.